OpenMoonRay/openmoonray-docs/docs/scene-classes/render-output/RenderOutput.md

         default: flat

-        <p class="jekyll-theme-minimal scene-class-attr-comment">Specifies the type of output.
+        <p class="scene-class-attr-comment">Specifies the type of output.
 Defaults to "flat", meaning a flat exr file.  "deep" will output a deep exr file.</p>

     </p>